-The Texas Education Code (TEC) §29.906 states that the State Board of Education (SBOE) shall integrate positive character traits into the essential knowledge and skills adopted for kindergarten through grade 12, as appropriate.
-The law further states that the following character traits must be included in instruction:
+The Texas Education Code (TEC) §29.906 states that the State Board of Education (SBOE) shall integrate positive character traits and personal skills into the essential knowledge and skills adopted for kindergarten through grade 12, as appropriate.
+The law further states that the following positive character traits and personal skills must be included in instruction:

 - Trustworthiness, including honesty, reliability, punctuality, and loyalty

 - Responsibility, including accountability, diligence, perseverance, self-management skills, and self-control

 - Fairness, including justice and freedom from prejudice

 - Caring, including kindness, empathy, compassion, consideration, patience, generosity, charity, and interpersonal skills

 - Good citizenship, including patriotism, concern for the common good and the community, responsible decision-making skills, and respect for authority and the law

 The new Texas Essential Knowledge and Skills (TEKS) in positive character traits and personal skills became effective in the Texas Administrative Code (TAC), Chapter 120, Other Texas Essential Knowledge and Skills, Subchapter A, Character Traits on August 1, 2021, and are required to be implemented in classrooms beginning with the 2021-2022 school year.